ITT-24/assignment-6-gesture-recognition-LucaEscher/README.md

 While drawing you can do some stuff:

-- i you draw a gesture it will automatically be saved as the filename + index if you release the left mouse button.
+- if you draw a gesture it will automatically be saved as the filename + index if you release the left mouse button.
 - to increase the index, press SPACE
 - to reset the index to 1, press R
 - to quit, press Q